ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 Ezra Bible App is currently on a bi-monthly release schedule.
-The next release [1.6]({{ site.github.repository_url }}/projects/13) is planned for June 2022.
+The next release [1.7]({{ site.github.repository_url }}/projects/13) is planned for August 2022.
 Here are some of the most noteworthy upcoming features:

 * [Optimize layout & style for mobile screens](https://github.com/ezra-bible-app/ezra-bible-app/issues/669)